DSSD-Madison/HHI-appscript/README.md

 Includes three triggers:
 - On stakeholder update, sends the stakeholder mail indicating the status (accept/reject)
 - On stakeholder accept, geocodes the locations to coordinates, and syncs the approved sheet with the realtime database
-- On stakeholder rejection, re-syncs the approved sheet with the realtime database
+- On stakeholder update but nonapproval, re-syncs the approved sheet with the realtime database

 Parent project: https://github.com/DSSD-Madison/HHI